 Closing out options (exchange-traded options).
 If the writer of an option wants to terminate its obligation, the writer may effect a "closing purchase transaction" by buying an option of the same series as the option previously written.
 The effect of the purchase is that the clearing corporation will cancel the option writer's position.
 However, a writer may not effect a closing purchase transaction after being notified of the exercise of an option.
 Likewise, the buyer of an option may recover all or a portion of the premium that it paid by effecting a "closing sale transaction" by selling an option of the same series as the option previously purchased and receiving a premium on the sale.
 There is no guarantee that either a closing purchase or a closing sale transaction may be made at a time desired by a Fund.
-Closing transactions allow a Fund to terminate its positions in written and purchased options).
-A Fund will realize a profit from a closing transaction (in the case of purchased options).
+Closing transactions allow a Fund to terminate its positions in written and purchased options.
+A Fund will realize a profit from a closing transaction if the price of the transaction is less than the premium received from writing the original option (in the case of written options) or is more than the premium paid by the Fund to buy the option (in the case of purchased options).
 For example, increases in the market price of a call option sold by a Fund will generally reflect increases in the market price of the underlying reference instrument.
 As a result, any loss resulting from a closing transaction on a written call option is likely to be offset in whole or in part by appreciation of the underlying instrument owned by the Fund.